JAM Guidelines

 Safety

-Every dancer is responsible for the safety of the dance floor.
+Everybody is responsible for the safety of the dance floor.
 This includes yourself, your dance partners and the collective dance space we are creating together.

 CI can be physically, mentally, and emotionally demanding, and you will be interacting with dancers who differ from you in skill, ability, interest and experience.